Super Efficient and Environmentally Friendly

-In addition, considering a heat pump system when designing a new build ensures that suitable locations for the external heat pump unit, the internal hot water cylinder and the pipework in between can be suitably homed.
+In addition, considering a heat pump system instead of a ground source heat pump when designing a new build ensures that suitable locations for the external heat pump unit, the internal hot water cylinder, and the pipework in between can be suitably homed.

 Well Suited with Underfloor Heating

-Considering underfloor heating for your new build?
+Considering an underfloor heating system for your new build?
 Heat pumps are well suited to underfloor heating which is popular in new builds and self-build projects.

 Peace of Mind Working with a Credible Company

 We adhere to the Microgeneration Certification Scheme (MCS) and Renewable Energy Consumer Code (RECC).
-All of our products fully meet the MCS requirements for claiming payments under the Feed-In Tariff and Renewable Heat Incentive scheme’s.
+Whether you say central heating system or space heating pump, all of our products fully meet the MCS requirements for claiming payments under the Feed-In Tariff and Renewable Heat Incentive schemes.

 How Does an Air Source Heat Pump Work?

-They operate rather like a refrigerator in reverse, absorbing heat from the air into a working fluid which is passed into a compressor, where it’s temperature is increased before it is transferred via a heat exchanger into the heating and hot water circuits of the building.
+The working of air source heat pumps is quite different from the air conditioning unit.
+They operate rather like a refrigerator in reverse, absorbing heat from the outside air into a working fluid which is passed into a compressor, where its temperature is increased before it is transferred via a heat exchanger into the heating and hot water circuits of the building.